Antenna-less RFID Tags Enable Use on Metal and Liquid-Filled Containers (RFT-375)

 - Believed to be compatible with roll-to-roll manufacturing processes with optimization.

 The invention is a low-profile, high-permeability antenna-less RFID tag for use on large metal objects and other objects for which traditional RFID technologies will not work.
-The approach is to incorporate high-permeability materials in the tag to create an impedance across a metal surface, such as a metal container, diverting current into the tag’s integrated circuit (IC).
+The approach, illustrated in Figure 1, is to incorporate high-permeability materials in the tag to create an impedance across a metal surface, such as a metal container, diverting current into the tag’s integrated circuit (IC).
 This type of tag is essentially ‘antenna-less’ as it uses the ground plane (the metal surface on which it is mounted) to excite currents through the IC.
 Tags using high-permeability materials in this manner are significantly thinner than those developed using other methods.

 This technology is patent pending and immediately available for licensing/partnering opportunities.